Exporting a Model

 - To execute an inference, you can navigate to

-in a web browser, click Try it out and then Choose File to upload an image.
+http://localhost:8000in a web browser, click Try it out and then Choose File to upload an image.
 Then, click Execute and scroll down to see the response.

 Alternatively, you can run the following command in the command line: